etm49/Handbook-generation/README.md

 - **Notebook** folder for experimental notebooks
 	- *handbook generator.ipynb* notebook for generating first page of EPI analysis with updated statistical values.
 Codes for caluclating the values and outputs are defined in the notebook

+- **Scripts** contains the script formats for automated update of handbook catalouge.
+	- *commons.py* contains the paths for the indicatorData and indicatorMeta datasets.
+Additionally, paths of the input word docx to be updated and output path generated docx are specified
+	- *enums.py* this script contains the currently defined statistics updates.
+Whenever, a new statistics needs to be updated, define it here and write the code for calculating it in the statsCalculator function in UpdateText.py
+	- *UpdateText.py* constains the stat calculator and code for updating a properly defined word docx.
+To update docx, place in word doc/input (or update input path in commons) and run this script.
+You will be asked the name of the word doc and the year for which you want to calculate the updates
+	- *utlis.py* contains helper functions